Man working on a laptop in a café with a coffee cup on the table.

 Did you know?

-If you’re new to credit or need to rebuild your credit, the Discover it® Secured Credit Card helps you rebuild your credit history.2
+If you’re new to credit or need to rebuild your credit, the Discover it® Secured Credit Card helps you build/rebuild your credit history with responsible use.2

 How can I avoid an overdraft?

-• Set up alerts and notifications: Most banks offer convenient alert systems that can be customized to your preferences.
-Take advantage of these features by setting up alerts to notify you of low balances, pending transactions, or nearing due dates for bills.
-These notifications go directly to your phone or email, allowing you to stay informed about your account activity no matter where you are.
-With alerts, you'll have tools to manage your finances, make timely payments, and avoid unexpected overdrafts.
+• Set up alerts and notifications: Most banks offer alert systems that you can set to what works best for you.
+Alerts can notify you of low balances, pending transactions, or nearing due dates for bills you have on autopay.
+Notifications can go to your phone or email, allowing you to stay informed about your account activity no matter where you are.

 Cardmembers can set up alerts that help you stay on top of activities such as payments, spending, and fraud.
 Text APP to 20877 to download the Discover Mobile app on your phone.

-• Create and stick to a budget: Establishing a realistic budget is a fundamental step towards financial stability.
-Evaluate your income and expenses, allocating funds for essential items such as rent, utilities, and groceries.
-Be mindful of discretionary spending, such as entertainment or dining out, and aim to keep it within a reasonable limit.
-Planning your expenses in advance will help you avoid overspending and minimize the risk of overdrawing your account.
+• Create and stick to a budget: A realistic budget is an important part of being financially stable.
+Look at your income and expenses, allocating funds for essential items such as rent, utilities, and groceries.
+Be mindful of what you spend outside of your bills, such as entertainment or dining out, and budget for that too.
+Planning your expenses in advance may help you avoid overspending and lower the risk of overdrawing your account.

 Next steps